Caio-Sc/lavalink---dbm/README.md

 These are made to use with slash commands.
 Just throw all .js files in the action's folder, and you should have a "Music Control" section in your dbm.
-Create an event for one time bot initialization in the event tab and use the lavalink connect there done, if you have a server, it should connect
+Create an event for one time bot initialization in the event tab and use the lavalink connect there done.
+If you have a server, it should connect

-Almost forgot, but you need to install the "magmastream" module
+You will also need to install the "magmastream" module